mpv-player/mpv/DOCS/man/options.rst

 ``--curl-enabled=<yes|no>``
     Enable the libcurl-based network backend (default: ``yes``).

-    Defaults to ``no`` with libavformat < 62.15.101, which has a nested IO cleanup bug that can cause crashes or memory leaks.
-The issue happens only on transfer failures or aborts, can be enabled if you don't mind possible stability issues.
+    Defaults to ``no`` on known older FFmpeg versions, which have a nested IO cleanup bug that can cause crashes or memory leaks.
+The issue happens only on transfer failures or aborts.

 ``--curl-http-version=<auto|1.0|1.1|2|2tls|2-prior-knowledge|3|3only>``
     Select the maximum HTTP protocol version libcurl is allowed to negotiate.